lathoub/Arduino-AppleMIDI-Library/README.md

 ### Session names

-Session names can get really long on Macs (eg 'Macbook Pro of Johann Gambolputty .. von Hautkopft of Ulm') and will be trunctated to the `MaxSessionNameLen` (as set in the settings file).
+Session names can get really long on Macs (eg 'Macbook Pro of Johann Gambolputty .. von Hautkopft of Ulm') and will be trunctated to the [`MaxSessionNameLen`](https://github.com/lathoub/Arduino-AppleMIDI-Library/blob/af4c7bd9a960a90e09e211f0ea00db2d9832d1f7/src/AppleMIDI_Settings.h#L13)

-### memory footprint
+### Memory footprint
 The memory footprint of the library can be lowered significantly, read the [wiki](https://github.com/lathoub/Arduino-AppleMIDI-Library/wiki/Memory-footprint)

 ### Ethernet buffer size